 I was born and raised in a small town in central Maine, where most of my family still resides.
-My mother is a fabulous quilter (Oak Grove Quilter), and my father is a jack-of-all-trades who even built the beautiful house I grew up in.
+My mother and best friend is a fabulous quilter (Oak Grove Quilter), and my father is a jack-of-all-trades who even built the beautiful house I grew up in.
 I've been a bit of a dabbler in life, but for as long as I can remember, I've been a Musician, Mathematician, and most importantly, a Maker.

 I follow my feelings, not the rules.